-I hope to add a new article or post every few days – so keep looking in!
+I hope to add a new article or post every few days [update: just free from the oncologist so working at it again!] – so keep looking in!
 The website is interactive – comments and questions are welcome.

 So how is this website different from others?

 It focuses on the inbuilt psychological processes that are present in all of us.
 These are the ‘pillars’ of psychology.
-And, happily, they are all easy to understand.
+They have been demonstrated in countless experiments and, happily, they are all quite easy to understand.

 So psychology is not all about mental disorders?

-It might surprise readers that this website is not about how to ‘spot’ mental disorders and overcome them.
+It will probably surprise many readers that a website about psychology is not mostly about how to ‘spot’ mental disorders and overcome them.

 What about self-help psychology?

 The big problem with advice from ‘self-help’ books is that it is often narrow and it is always inward looking.
-Even if Paul McKenna and Ruby Wax really could make us into slim, rich, mindful and happy non-smokers in a week, they would still answer none of life’s less navel-gazing questions.
+Even if Paul McKenna or Tony Robbins really could ‘unleash the power within’ and make us into slim, rich, mindful and happy non-smokers in a week, they would still answer none of life’s less navel-gazing questions…

 Why did my son carry a knife to school?
 Why did my daughter run off to join ISIS?
 Am I the only person who feels the way I do?
 Why do people racially abuse football players?
 Why are my children always so rude?
 What makes the Taliban so unquestioning in their beliefs?
 These are often the questions that people want answers to.

-Usable answers to these types of real-life questions are vanishingly rare in popular psychology.
+Usable answers to these types of real-life questions are vanishingly rare in books about psychology.
 So this website is intended to show people where the answers might lie.